 About Oakhurst Dairy

 As New England’s leading dairy brand, Oakhurst has stood behind every glass of milk and product for more than 90 years.
 While the FDA states there is no significant difference between milk from cows treated with artificial growth hormone, Oakhurst asked all its milk producers to take America’s First Farmer’s pledge not to use artificial growth hormone.
 Today, Oakhurst remains committed to the health and well being of the community in which it operates by contributing to local organizations that support healthy kids and a healthy environment.
-In January 2014, Oakhurst became a wholly owned subsidiary of Dairy Farmers of America, a dairy cooperative based in Kansas City, MO.
+In January 2014, Oakhurst became a wholly owned subsidiary of Dairy Farmers of America, a dairy cooperative based in Kansas City, Kansas.
 The company processes and packages milk and other dairy products on Forest Avenue in Portland Maine.
 For more information, visit www.oakhurstdairy.com.